Troops Rescue 15 Abducted Commuters in Kaduna

 Aruwan listed those rescued as Maisaje Pam, Samuel Peter, Ziyau Abdul, Henry Dabo, Abduljabar Auwal, Muhammad Ali, Dama Dabo and Ramatu Aminu.

-Others, according to the statement, include, Muhammad Sani, Abdullahi Muhammad, Bashar Garba, Abubakar Musa Saad Yakubu, Maryam Ibrahim and Lami Bitrus.
+Others, according to the statement, are Muhammad Sani, Abdullahi Muhammad, Bashar Garba, Abubakar Musa Saad Yakubu, Maryam Ibrahim, and Lami Bitrus.

-Aruwan said, the “Acting Governor Dr. Hadiza Balarabe, noted the report with satisfaction and thanked the troops for their swift response which resulted in the rescue of the commuters.
+The commissioner said: “The acting state Governor, Dr. Hadiza Balarabe, noted the report with satisfaction and thanked the troops for their swift response, which resulted in the rescue of the commuters.